ktran000/KInARow-Project/README.md

 - Zobrist hashing to improve efficiency in repeated state evaluation
 - A dialogue system that generated expressive in-game utterances based on state and opponent interaction

+## Report

+For a detailed explanation of the agent’s design, implementation, and extra credit features, see the [A4 Report](./A4-Report.pdf).

 ## Course Info

 - Course: CSE 415 - Introduction to Artificial Intelligence
 - Institution: University of Washington
 - Term: Winter 2025